pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/backup_restore.md

 - [Follow the steps above](#restore-pachyderm) while skipping all tasks related to creating and populating a new object-store.

 - Once your cluster is up and running, check that all [your clusters are automatically registered with your new Enterprise Server](../../../enterprise/auth/enterprise-server/manage/#list-all-registered-clusters){target=_blank}.

+## Info

+For additional questions about backup / restore, you can post them in the community #help channel on [Slack](https://www.pachyderm.com/slack/){target=_blank}, or reach out to your TAM if you are an Enterprise customer.